linneman/solitaire/README.md

 ### Invocation
 The following  command will start the simulation

     $ java -jar solitaire-standalone.jar

+respectily

+    $ ./start-with-pixie.sh

+The latter command uses the rpyton based [pixie](http://pixielang.org) for performance  comparison.
 Two  optional parameters allow  to change the complexity of the solution  space.
 The first determines the number of iterations  before pruning takes  place.
 The second  one determines the number  of constellations to  be taken into account  for following iterations

 ## Licence
 This clojure solitaire solver implementation stands under the terms of the